4.176 Durham City will have a range of housing types to meet the needs of a sustainable mix of local residents and students living in harmony.

 - Dun Holm House, The Riverwalk 253 beds in cluster and studio apartments

-- Student Castle, Lower Claypath 473 beds in cluster and studio apartments, under construction
+- Student Castle, Lower Claypath 473 beds in cluster and studio apartments

-- Back Silver Street 56 beds, but construction not yet started
+- The Greenwell Building, Back Silver Street 56 beds

-- The Three Tuns 168 beds, but construction not yet started
+- The Three Tuns 168 beds, construction progressing

 Planning Policies and Proposals for Land Use